mlabs-haskell/hydra-auction/doc/off_chain_spec.md

 we will describe each of these systems and the request types that people can submit to those systems.

-## Limitations of current approach
+## Limitations of the current approach

-* All auctions users are from predefined list of actors (with fixed keys laying in `data/credentials`).
+* All auction users are from a predefined list of actors (with fixed keys laying in `data/credentials`).
   This is only to simplify demonstration, no real limitation for that in scripts exists.
-* All Hydra nodes know each others IPs before starting node (this is a current limitation of Hydra).
+* All Hydra nodes know each others' IPs before starting a node (this is a current limitation of Hydra).
-* Multiple Delegates per single Hydra node topology is not possible, due to Hydra API allowing any actions from any client.
+* Multiple delegates cannot share a single Hydra node, due to the Hydra API allowing any actions from any client.
-* Single auction could be placed on single Hydra head.
+* An auction can only be hosted on a single Hydra Head and a Hydra Head can only host one auction.

 ## Off-chain workflow